Transcontinental railroad: Chinese Labor

 Chinese consuls were to be given full diplomatic rights in U.S. ports.
 Chinese laborers were encouraged to immigrate to the United States, offering official U.S. support for Chinese territorial sovereignty.
 Chinese laborers were essential to the Central Pacific.
 Estimates suggest that up to 90% of its workforce was Chinese during the height of construction.
 They worked in some of the most dangerous and challenging terrain (Sierra Nevada tunnels, snow, intense winds), often for lower wages and under worse housing, food, and safety conditions than their white counterparts.
 After the railroad was completed in 1869, an economic downturn, specifically the Panic of 1873, greatly intensified job competition.
 By the late 1870s, U.S. industrial leaders and politicians had begun to view increasing anti-Chinese sentiment in the United States, particularly in the western states.
 Industrialists and politicians often promoted anti-Chinese activities.

 Chinese workers became scapegoats in public and political rhetoric.
 White labor groups and political leaders mobilized campaigns whose goal was to curb Chinese Immigration and pressure for anti‐Chinese laws.
 In 1875, the Page Act was passed, One of the first federal laws restricting Immigration, it effectively barred many Chinese women from entering the U.S., under the pretext of preventing prostitution.
 An 1880 treaty with China revised the Burlingame-Seward agreement.
 The United States restricted Immigration with the Chinese Exclusion Act of 1882, a landmark law that prohibited further Chinese laborers from entering the U.S and barred Chinese nationals from naturalization/citizenship.
 The legal decisions on Asian values represented a significant shift: from American reliance on Chinese labor in the 1860s to the official exclusion of Chinese labor in the 1880s.
 Furthermore, the Geary Act (1892) and related laws (such as the Scott Act of 1888) further restricted Chinese immigrants' rights, required them to carry residence certificates, and denied them rights like bail in habeas corpus proceedings.

+White workers suffered from dysentery more than Chinese when they built the American transcontinental railroad in the 19th century since Chinese consumed boiled water.
+Chinese workers also kept hot water for bathing every day.